 There are some common sense measures everyone can take to protect themselves and others from the spread of respiratory illnesses including coronavirus disease 2019 (COVID-19).

 - Wash hands frequently with soap and water for at least 20 seconds at a time.

 - Avoid close contact with people who are ill.
 Stay away from places where there are lots of people.
-Keep 3 feet between you and others.
-Do not shake hands.
+Keep at least 6 feet between you and others.
+Do not shake hands or touch others.

 - Clean and disinfect surfaces that are frequently touched.